-Furniture and fixtures
+Furniture and fixtures Up to 10 yrs.

-General office equipment
+General office equipment 5 yrs.

-Computer hardware and peripherals
+Computer hardware and peripherals 3-5 yrs.

-Computer software

-Leased assets

-Up to 10 yrs.

-5 yrs.

-3-5 yrs.

-2-3 yrs.
+Computer software 2-3 yrs.

-Life of Lease
+Leased assets Life of Lease

 For accounting and interim financial reporting purposes, depreciation expense will be calculated on an annual basis in conjunction with the annual audit.